 Superstorm Restoration’s drone property inspection can show buyers or real estate agents precise information about the condition of a roof, maintenance that went into it and when/if improvements will need to be made in the future.
 Knowing information about the roof of a home is a big benefit for homebuyers who want to limit upcoming expenses.
 In short, having access to the digital information from drone inspections gives us a baseline of the condition of your property at any given time for years to come.

 Advantages of Digital Home Management

-The obvious advantage of utilizing apps and digital-forward services like drone property inspections is that it rids the need of a paper trail.
+The obvious advantage of utilizing apps and digital-forward services like drone property inspections is that it rids the need for a paper trail.
 Once your information is stored digitally, it can be accessed anywhere you have an Internet connection whenever you might need it.
 Whether you’re storing data with the hopes to sell or simply trying to organize your life and your home, digital home management is our pick over the old filing cabinet method.

 The second greatest advantage of storing your home’s history and improvements digitally is to show insurance companies and/or future buyers the exact state of your home at the time of the renovation.
-Apps like HomeZada, provide homeowners with a centralized hub of all of their home’s financial data, allowing user to track information such as costs towards home improvements, market value and inventory management.
+Apps like HomeZada, provide homeowners with a centralized hub of all of their home’s financial data, allowing the user to track information such as costs towards home improvements, market value and inventory management.